Bicycle safety: Crashes

 Causes of crashes vary according to local conditions.
 Road conditions, weather, speed, brakes, rider visibility, bicycle and automobile traffic, driving under the influence, riding under the influence, and distracted driving are contributing factors to accidents.
 Many bicycle crashes are unreported and therefore not included in official statistics.

-Findings from an international survey on underreporting of cyclist's most severe collisions found reporting rates ranging between 0% (Israel) and 35% (Germany).
+An international survey on underreporting of the most severe cycling collisions found reporting rates ranging between 0% (Israel) and 35% (Germany).
 Furthermore, there is biasing in the kinds of collisions that appear in official data (i.e. police, hospital, or insurance data).
 It is known that collisions where a motorised vehicle is not involved as a collision partner i.e. single cyclist, cyclist-pedestrian or cyclist-cyclist collisions have lower odds of being reported to the police.
 Lower severity collisions (including those that do not result in hospital attendance) can incur significant costs, and result in long-term effects.
 The Belgian SHAPES project found costs for minor injuries primarily related to loss of productivity, and other intangible costs.
-The French ESPARR study found that close to half of those who experience a minor injury in a road traffic collision in Rhône (MAIS1 or MAIS2) still experienced regular pain after a year.
-Therefore, the characteristics of cyclist collisions is an active area of research.
+The French ESPARR study found that close to half of those who experience a minor injury in a road traffic collision in Rhône (MAIS1 or MAIS2) still experienced regular pain after a year.Therefore, the characteristics of cyclist collisions is an active area of research.
+In the United States, bicycle crashes may be grounds for personal injury lawsuits.